FREQUENTLY ASKED QUESTIONS

 What happens if my membership has lapsed?

 If your membership has lapsed you may, at the sole discretion of Council, be reinstated at the grade of membership you previously held by (i) paying pro-rata back dues, and (ii) providing a signed declaration that you have complied with the AIG Code of Ethics during your lapsed period.
-To find out what back dues you owe, contact the Membership Administrator at email@example.com.
+To find out what back dues you owe, contact the Membership Administrator at firstname.lastname@example.org.
 If you do not want to pay back dues, you will need to submit a new application which will be evaluated on its merits by Council.
 Your application will need to include the appropriate fee, provide a Proposer and Seconder who can vouch for your experience since your earlier application and include any supporting documentation, with the exception of copies of qualifications you previously submitted.
-Application forms and full information can be found here.
+Full information can be found here.

 What if I want to re-apply at a higher grade of membership than I previously held?